nickhs/scuttle6/README.md

 ## How it works

-`traceroute6` works by sending a series of packets (could be ICMP, UDP or TCP) with a hop limit starting at one; and then increasing it by one until it reaches it's destination (or gives up).
+`traceroute6` works by sending a series of packets (could be ICMP, UDP or TCP) with a hop limit starting at one; and then increasing the hop limit by one until the packet reaches its destination (or gives up).
 Each line in the traceroute output represents a packet with an increasing hop limit.

 When a router receives a packet, it checks what the hop limit is set to on the packet.
-If it's zero it returns an [ICMP Time Exceeded](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Time_exceeded) message back, notifying the sender that it's not forwarding the packet onwards.
-If it's greater than zero, it subtracts one from the hop limit and forwards it on to where it believes the packet needs to go.
-The mechanism exists to identify loops in router's routing tables.
+If the hop limit is zero the router returns an [ICMP Time Exceeded](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Time_exceeded) message back, notifying the sender that it is not forwarding the packet onwards.
+If the hop limit is greater than zero, the router subtracts one from the hop limit and forwards it on to where the router believes the packet needs to go.
+This mechanism exists to identify loops in router's routing tables.

-Traceroute takes these Time Exceeded messages, and then displays the IP address of the router that sent them.
+Traceroute takes these Time Exceeded messages and then displays the IP address of the router that sent them.
 By starting at a hop limit of one, traceroute can show every server on the way (that sends back a Time Exceeded message).
 It can then do a reverse DNS lookup to display the hostname of the machine sending the Time Exceeded message, rather than just the IP address.

 `scuttle6` works by pretending to be a router.
-When it receives an ICMP packet (see Limitations below) it matches up the hop limit to an IP that was provided to it.
-It sends back a Time Exceeded message to `traceroute6` _but_ spoofs the source IP address in the returning packat as defined by the IP addresses fed to it.
+When `scuttle6` receives an ICMP packet (see Limitations below) it matches the packet's hop limit to an IP that was provided to it.
+It then sends back a Time Exceeded message to `traceroute6` _but_ spoofs the source IP address in the returning packet to the IP address that was provided to it.

-`traceroute6` will get the spoofed IP and believe the packet flowed through that router before getting to its destination.
-It'll perform a reverse DNS lookup for the spoofed IP allowing you to render whatever hostname you'd like.
+`traceroute6` will get the spoofed IP and believe the packet flowed through the spoofed IP before getting to its destination.
+It will then perform a reverse DNS lookup for the spoofed IP allowing you to render whatever hostname you would like.

+In short you provide `scuttle6` with a list of IP addresses who's reverse DNS records can match up to whatever arbitrary domain name you would like.
+`scuttle6` returns a different, spoofed, IP address depending on the hop limit it gets from `traceroute`.

 ## Setup your own server

 ### What you will need to have

 * You will need to find a host that supports:
-    * IPv6 and gives you plenty of IPv6 addresses.
+    * IPv6 and gives you plenty of IPv6 addresses
-    * modifying iptables rules to block outgoing ICMP responses
+    * modifying iptables rules to block the servers usual ICMP responses
     * `CAP_NET_RAW` to allow crafting and returning raw packets

   I personally use [prgmr.com](https://prgmr.com).
 Note you'll have to ask